babylonlabs-io/babylon-staking-indexer/README.md

 ### Key Responsibilities

-- **Delegation Sync**: Syncs delegation and Babylon-related events, storing them in MongoDB for easy retrieval.
+- **Delegation Sync**: Syncs delegation and Babylon&BTC-related events, storing them in MongoDB for easy retrieval.
 - **Finality Provider Sync**: Tracks and updates the state of finality providers (FPs), including status changes, creation, and edits.